top of page

 IMG_3095.HEIC

 This one-of-a-kind 46-acre parcel sits adjacent to the Coal Creek trail into Old Town.
 It runs along County Road 1 1/2 across the street from Reliance Park & the Boneyard Dog Park, and includes sweeping views of the Flatirons, Front Range and Indian Peaks, wildlife habitat, a pond, mature trees, and nesting Great Horned Owls.
-In 2023, the Town of Erie purchased the property from Paul Page using ARPA Federal funds and Erie’s Trails, Natural Areas and Community Character funds (TNACC) with the intent to provide open space and build mixed-use and affordable housing.
+In 2023, the Town of Erie purchased the property from Paul Page using ARPA Federal funds and Erie’s Trails, Natural Areas and Community Character funds (TNACC).

 Why protect the Page Property?